getkirby/kql/README.md

 The Kirby QL API takes POST requests with standard JSON objects and returns highly customized results that fit your application.

-## Beta

-**This plugin is still in beta.
-It has been used in a bunch of projects already, but there's still potential for issues.**

 ## Example

 POST: /api/query